SavaVuckovic/Udacity-Database-Logs/README.md

 	 2016-07-17 --- 2.263 % errors

-## Usage:
+## Instructions:

-Download the VM provided by Udacity, set it u using `vagrant up` (it may take some time), and when it is done, ssh into it using `vagrant ssh`.
+Download the VM provided by Udacity, set it up and ssh into it using `vagrant ssh`.

 After that, download the database data provided by Udacity.
 After unzipping it, you should get the file named 'newsdata.sql'.
 This file should be placed into vagrant directory so that it can be shared with vagrant VM.
-Than from vagrant VM run:
+Than from /vagrant directory inside the virtual machine, run the following command to populate the database:

 `psql -d news -f newsdata.sql`

+### Running the program:

 In terminal run a command: